Maximizing Efficiency With Kanban Boards

 • Cards – Represent work items.

-• Columns – Represent steps in workflow.
+• Columns – represent steps in the workflow.

 • Metrics – Provide data to guide improvements.